惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 The steps that pulled Turkey out of this operational crisis lie in the incredible pragmatic engineering ingenuity coming from the field.
 Mustafa Er, the CEO of Ertıp Medikal—a company originally focused on the manufacture of surgical hand instruments which has been central to the development of the Turkish hair-transplant industry—describes how they became involved in the process.
 “When plastic surgeons returned from conferences in the U.S.,” he explains, “they complained about the slowness of the manual system.
 Instead of copying those expensive surgical motors, we chose to modify the inexpensive motors that dental technicians use in laboratories to grind prosthetics.”

 By converting the motor into a closed system, they prevented blood from seeping inside.
 To prevent clipped hair from accumulating and causing blockages, they added special vents and channels to allow airflow through the system.
 As a result, procedures that used to take three days manually have been reduced to as little as six hours.
-The fact that the equipment became affordable and accessible led thousands of healthcare workers to purchase these devices with their own salaries, causing the industry to grow exponentially.
+The fact that the equipment became affordable and accessible led thousands of health care workers to purchase these devices with their own salaries, causing the industry to grow exponentially.

 This engineering feat has made a huge splash not only in Turkey but also beyond its borders.
 Mustafa Er recalls the time he attended an aesthetic medicine conference held in the Bahamas in 2006.
 Since they couldn’t ship materials through customs to the exhibition venue, four or five staff members traveled to the fair carrying 15 suitcases full of modified motors and punches.
 Not only did they sell all the materials they brought with them at the fair, but they returned with another 15 suitcases worth of new orders.

 Turkey’s emergence as a global hub for hair transplantation has brought anatomical challenges specific to different regions of the world to the laboratory tables of Turkish clinics.
 For example, it became necessary to devise new approaches for patients of African descent with curly hair, whose hair follicles curve in a “C” or “U” shape beneath the skin.
-“When classic cylindrical tips—which are straight and rotate continuously—enter the skin, they cannot follow this curved path and end up cutting the follicle in half, killing it,” says Dr. Er.
+“When classic cylindrical tips—which are straight and rotate continuously—enter the skin, they cannot follow this curved path and end up cutting the follicle in half, killing it,” says Er.
 To solve this problem, they invented the Afro Punch tool, which features asymmetrical star-shaped or U-shaped slits at its tip.
 By combining this with motors that perform a half-right, half-left motion, they succeeded in wrapping around the root and extracting the follicle without causing damage.
 Building on the same concept, they produced special sawtoothed tips resistant to dulling during surgery for the calloused and thickened scalps (caused by sun exposure) of Middle Eastern patients.

 Image may contain Adult Person and Hair